egeotenen/egeotenen.github.io/_pages/cv.md

 *Role:* Research Assistant, I contributed to the coding process of hate speech in social media data collected from Twitter.

-* Information exchange between long-term memory and working memory for adaptive behavior,   *2020- Present*
+* Information exchange between long-term memory and working memory for adaptive behavior,   *2020- 2022*

 Principal Investigator: Eren Günseli, Psychology Funded by The Project of Scientific and Technological Research Council of Turkey, 2232 International Fellowship For Outstanding Researchers